notlimey/cra-template-srt/README.md

 Default helmet is the default react-helmet that comes with this template.
 It is made to make it easier for you to keep good SEO on your website with as little as possible work.

 ### Parameters
 `Title` The title of the website.
-You don't have to set the title each time, you can just set a `DefaultTitle` in the DefaultHelemet file.
+You don't have to set the title each time, you can just set a `DefaultTitle` in the DefaultHelemet file. <br />
 `Description` The description of the website.
-You don't have to set the description each time, you can just set a `DefaultDescription` in the DefaultHelemet file.
+You don't have to set the description each time, you can just set a `DefaultDescription` in the DefaultHelemet file.<br />
-`SubTitle` is the subtitle E.g 'Title | SubTitle'
+`SubTitle` is the subtitle E.g 'Title | SubTitle'<br />